-PROBUPHINE (buprenorphine) implant for subdermal administration CIII Initial U.S. Approval: 2002
+PROBUPHINE (buprenorphine) implant, for subdermal use, CIII Initial U.S. Approval: 1981

 WARNING: IMPLANT MIGRATION, PROTRUSION, EXPULSION, and NERVE DAMAGE ASSOCIATED WITH INSERTION and REMOVAL

 See full prescribing information for complete boxed warning.

 - Insertion and removal of PROBUPHINE are associated with the risk of implant migration, protrusion, expulsion, and nerve damage resulting from the procedure.
 (5.1) - PROBUPHINE is available only through a restricted program called the PROBUPHINE REMS Program.
 (5.2)